MASTER OF SCIENCE IN RAIL AND URBAN TRANSPORT

 Project Management Principles

 This module introduces the principles of Project Management which addresses the key aspects of the project management processes and frameworks for successful projects.
-The skills and understanding of principles of project management is a key for the project manager to lead, plan, and implement projects to help their organizations succeed by achieving the common objectives within designated scope, cost, and timeline.
+The skills and understanding of principles of project management is a key for the project manager to lead, plan, and implement projects to help their organisations succeed by achieving the common objectives within designated scope, cost, and timeline.
 The module introduces tools, techniques, and frameworks used to engage effective stakeholders’ communication, monitor the project life cycle, and consistently develop the project with its deliverable.
 In this course, the student will learn how to initiate, manage, monitor, and then close the project.
-This module will also include a basic understanding of predictive and adaptive approaches commonly used in various projects and various industries.
+Students will also gain an understanding of predictive and adaptive approaches commonly used in various projects and various industries.

 Lecturers: Dr.-Ing Ali Bawono / Hours: 45 / Semester: 1